ErnestThePoet/js-https/README.md

 ## Safety Details

-The AES encryption uses CBC mode with 128-bit key size.
+The AES encryption uses CBC mode with 128-bit key size, with PKCS #7 padding mode.
-The RSA encryption used ECB mode with your given key size.
-Typically 2048-bit key size is recommended.
+The key size for RSA encryption should be at lease 2048 bits, as is [recommended](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57Pt3r1.pdf) by NIST since 2015.
+In js-https it should be just 2048 bits for performance.

 ## Credits